Post

 20

-kubectl apply -f registry-service.yaml
+kubectl apply -f "$PACKAGE_DIR/registry/registry-pvc.yaml"

-kubectl apply -f registry-ingress.yaml
+kubectl apply -f "$PACKAGE_DIR/registry/registry-deployment.yaml"

 1